fchastanet/bash-tools/README.md

 I would like to thank particularly  Bazyli Brzóska for his work on the project [Bash Infinity](https://github.com/niieani/bash-oo-framework).
 Framework part of this project is largely inspired by his work(some parts copied).
 You can see his [blog](https://invent.life/project/bash-infinity-framework) too that is really interesting

+# TODO
+cli one config per container in conf dbScriptAllDatabase migrate to dsn + UT + dbCheckStructOneDatabase + dbPropelMigration dbQueryAllDatabase refact using awk streaming